feijoes/dokkan_eza_bot/README.md

 ***This bot is still in beta version***

-The bot's functionality is not yet complete, and there are issues such as being able to complete 30 levels of LR EZAs.

 If you encounter any errors or have any doubts, you can create an issue or contact me at pcaladomoura@gmail.com.

 ## Features